nan-mu-cs/nl2sql/docs/evaluation.md

 In order to know model's performance on different SQL components, it is important to know the detailed scores on each part.

+First, replace gold and predicted sql values because we do not predict values in our task definition.
+BUT DO NOT replace VALUES if they are nested queries!
+Also, no evaluation on distinct key word for now.

-First, do the steps 1 as above.
-Then, for each SQL, compute accuracy (actually you already computed the accuracy in Exact Matching step 3), recall, precision and F1 scores for all following components:
+Then, for each SQL, compute accuracy and [F1 scores](https://en.wikipedia.org/wiki/F1_score) for all following components:

 1. SELECT COLUMN: e.g. gold: ([select, col1, none], [select, col2, max]) and predicted: ([select, col1, none], [select, col3, min]) compute accuracy, recall, precision and F1 scores.
 2. SELECT COLUMN WITHOUT AGG: e.g. gold: ([select, col1], [select, col2]) and predicted: ([select, col1], [select, col3]) compute accuracy, recall, precision and F1 scores.
-3. ALL AGG: ([select, col1, max], [orderby, *, count], [groupby, col2, having col1, count])
-4. WHERE COLUMN: ([where, col1, >=, novalue], [where, col2, =, novalue], [where, col4, NOT IN, nested])
+3. WHERE COLUMN: ([where, col4, NOT IN, NESTED SQL], [where, col1, >=, novalue], [where, col2, =, novalue])
-5. WHERE COLUMN WITHOUT OP:  ([where, col1], [where, col4])
+4. WHERE COLUMN WITHOUT OP:  ([where, col1], [where, col4])
-6. GROUP BY: ([groupby, col2], [groupby, col5])
+5. GROUP BY: ([groupby, col2], [groupby, col5])
-7. GROUP BY HAVING: ([groupby, col2, having col1, count, >=])
+6. GROUP BY HAVING: ([groupby, col2, having col1, count, >=])
-8. ORDER BY: ([orderby, col1, no agg, desc, no limit], [orderby, *, count, asc, 3])
+7. ORDER BY: ([orderby, col1, no agg, desc, no limit], [orderby, *, count, asc, 3])
-9. AND/OR: ([where, col1, col2, and], [where, col3, col2, or])
+8. AND/OR: ([where, col1, col2, and], [where, col3, col2, or])
-10. EXCEPT, UNION, INTERSECT: 1 if predicted these key words right.
+9. EXCEPT, UNION, INTERSECT, NESTED SQL: get the except/union/intersect/nested part in all SQLs containing except/union/intersect/nested, check if predicted except/union/intersect/nested part equals to the gold except/union/intersect/nested part.
-11. SQL KEY WORDS: for gold and predicted sql, create a set of SQL key words if they are in [where, group by, having, desc, asc, order by, limit, except, union, intersect, not in, in, or, like]
+10. SQL KEY WORDS: for gold and predicted sql, create a set of SQL key words if they are in [where, group by, having, desc, asc, order by, limit, except, union, intersect, not in, in, or, like]

-Final accuracy, recall, precision and F1 scores = averaged score over all SQL examples For 10.
-EXCEPT, UNION, INTERSECT:: only accuracy is computed # of right SQL examples / total # of SQL examples
+Final accuracy and F1 scores = averaged score over all SQL examples

-#### At the end, you should have (# of SQL Hardness level + all SQL together) * (1 Exact Matching score + 11 Partial Matching scores * 4 different evaluation matrices#acc, F, P, R#).
+#### At the end, you should have (# of SQL Hardness level + all SQL together) * (1 Exact Matching score + 10 Partial Matching scores * 2 different evaluation matrices# acc and F).